degville/ubuntu-core-docs/docs/how-to-guides/manage-ubuntu-core/set-system-time.md

 ## System time update process

-The system time value and update process is tightly coupled to the [boots process](/explanation/core-elements/inside-ubuntu-core) and device capabilities.
+The system time value and update process is tightly coupled to the {ref}`boots process <ref-inside-ubuntu-core-inside-ubuntu-core>` and device capabilities.
 From a fresh boot of the device, the process for setting the time is as follows:

 1. **initrd**
    When the device boots, _initrd_ first moves system time forward to match the time _initrd_ was built.